ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ### Backstory: Why I care about LEDs

-LEDs tickle my brain in a great way.
+Shrug, LEDs tickle my brain in a great way.

 ---